whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 Can you imagine if people took care of their neighborhoods instead of letting it get trashy, as people with dignity and self-respect likewise respect the space where they live?

-Can you imagine knowing that you can work with the people around you to take care of everybody's needs together, so you need not worry about health care, retirement, having enough to eat or having shelter?
+Imagine working with your neighbors to take care of everybody's needs together, so you need not worry about health care, retirement, having enough to eat or having shelter?

-And you wouldn't need to work an unsatisfying job to maybe have enough money to pay for these things!
+And you wouldn't need to work an unsatisfying job to maybe have enough money to pay for it all!

 Imagine seeing the Earth's gifts and people's gifts everywhere you look, and feeling a continuous state of joyful gratitude for all of life's blessings.